 Challenges: As with other approaches, duality-based verification is not without its challenges.
 Similar to the abstraction-based verification, this approach can over approximate the solution due to the duality gap, and as a result, it can falsely state that there is a violation of the specification when that is not the case.
 In addition, depending on the choice of the solver, this approach may not provide complete guarantees.
 Finally, we may not be able to construct dual functions for all types of constraints and may only be able to apply it to a limited number of specifications.

-Further reading: An introduction to duality-based verification of machine learning (emphasizing neural networks) can be found here.
+Further reading: An introduction to duality-based verification of machine learning (emphasizing neural networks) can be found A Dual Approach to Scalable Verification of Deep Networks.

 This concludes our post on machine learning certification, a process that ensures that an ML model is robust to one or more failures.
 This process consists of first determining the specification consisting of the property, threshold and input range for which to certify the model against and then verifying the specification to check whether the model satisfies the identified specifications using one of the identified verification approaches.